Get A Better Resume

 Would you be prepared to discuss this further?

-Braid hair african lady studying
+A green braid hair African lady studying

 Prepare for Tough Questions About Salary